 A stakeholder communication plan is designed to improve communication between the company and its stakeholders.
 It also helps assess their feedback regarding significant projects on the company plan.

-With the help of a stakeholder communication plan, you will be able to identify the people the company needs to get in touch with, the message it needs to transfer, the communication channel, and the frequency.
+With the help of a stakeholder communication plan, you identify the people the company needs to get in touch with, the message it needs to transfer, the communication channel, and the frequency.

 The main goals of this plan are: